alexQiSong/scSTEM/README.md

 - a table file (tentative)
 - clustering plots (tentative)
 ## 5. Analysis steps
 scSTEM analysis involves running dimensionality reduction, cell clustering, trajectory inference, and gene clustering.
 While the functionality of dimensionality reduction and cell clustering is provided here to facilitate users to choose cells of interest, they are optional for the following steps.
-The steps of running analysis with GUI is described below.
+The steps of running analysis with GUI is described below. **Note that internet connection is required as scSTEM may convert gene IDs using biomaRt which converts the gene IDs using ensembl database.**

 To launch the scSTEM GUI, execute the following code in R: